David Cornell: Preston North End

+Leicester City

+In September 2026 Cornell signed a one yer contract with EFL League One club Leicester City.

 International career

 Cornell made his debut for the Wales under-17 side on 25 March 2007, in a 3–0 defeat to Belarus, and went on to win five caps at under-17 level, his last coming on 6 October 2007 in a 2–2 draw with Spain in the qualifying round of the 2008 UEFA European Under-17 Football Championship.
 In August 2009, he received his first call-up to the Wales under-21 side to face Italy, but remained on the bench.

 In November 2009, he made his debut for the Wales under-19 side, playing in consecutive defeats to Portugal and Spain in the qualifying round of the 2010 UEFA European Under-19 Football Championship.
 The day after, Cornell was handed a shock call-up to the Wales senior squad, for their friendly match against Scotland due to the playing commitments of Owain Fôn Williams, and Lewis Price, and an injury to Boaz Myhill.
 Cornell however was not included in the matchday squad.

 Cornell made his debut for the Wales under-21 side on 18 May 2010 in a 1–0 defeat to Austria under-21s.

 Cornell was called up to the Wales senior squad again in October 2010 for the UEFA Euro 2012 qualifying match against Switzerland.
 He was an unused substitute in a match that Wales lost 4–1.

+Cornell returned to the Wales squad after a long absence in September 2026 at the age of 35, replacing the injured Karl Darlow in the squad travelling for the UEFA Nations League matches against Portugal, Denmark and Norway.
+Cornell was an unused substitute.